Side-by-side comparison image of a rat and a mouse with a ‘VS’ label, highlighting differences for pest control identification.

 Physical Differences Between Rats and Mice

-• Snout: Mice have pointed noses; rats have blunt snouts.
+• Head shape: Mice have pointed noses, while rats have blunt snouts.

-• Tail: Mice have long, thin tails roughly equal to their body length.
-Rats have shorter, thicker tails, usually shorter than their bodies.
+• Tail: Mice have long, thin tails roughly equal to body length; rats’ tails are shorter and thicker.

 Behavioural Differences

-• Mice are curious explorers, active day and night.
+• Mice are curious and active throughout the day and night.

-• Mice are agile climbers and jumpers, fitting through gaps as small as 6 mm.
+• Mice are excellent climbers and can squeeze through gaps as small as 6 mm.

-• Rats are strong swimmers and climbers, needing slightly larger openings (~12 mm).
+• Rats are strong swimmers and climbers but need slightly larger gaps (around 12 mm).

 Habitat Preferences

-Both species exploit gaps in buildings, poor hygiene, and food availability.
+Both exploit poor proofing, clutter, and accessible food sources.

 See how we keep homes rodent-free in Romford and nearby areas.